DALAI-project/Train_BERT_NER/README.md

 - data_path: Path to data files (in .csv format).
 Default data path is `./data/`.

-- save_model_path: Path where the trained model is saved.
+- save_model_path: Path where the trained model and the plots of the training and evaluation metrics are saved.
 Default folder is `./checkpoint/`.

 - max_len: Maximum allowed length (in tokens) of single input text.
 Default value is `512`.